 Philosophers apply words like right and wrong, and related words like permissible, impermissible, obligatory, and supererogatory only to actions.
 This usage tracks natural language pretty closely.

-I mention all of this because one of the most useful things one can ask about an ethical theory or a class of ethical theories is what kind of relationship it establishes between the right and the two different types of good.
+The payoff of making these distinctions is that doing so allows us to ask one of the most useful things one can ask about an ethical theory: what kind of relationship does it establish between the right and the two different types of good?

 A complete ethical theory will tells us the precise meaning of all of the terms we have just surveyed, in the sense that it will tell us: